 Student organizations abound at the University of Georgia and within the School of Public and International Affairs.
 UGA’s Center for Student Organizations registers over 600 student organizations annually and SPIA encourages its students to explore the many options within the School and the University.
 These organizations cover a broad range of interests that include: sports clubs, international and multicultural organizations, religious organizations, political organizations, academic honorary organizations, Greek Life organizations and special interest clubs.

 To serve as a student leader within SPIA, consider applying to serve as a SPIA Ambassador.
-For the first time ever, eligibility to apply for the Ambassador Program is open to any student in the School of Public and International Affairs enrolled on campus during the entire academic year and has an overall GPA of no less than 3.0.
+Eligibility to apply for the Ambassador Program is open to any student in the School of Public and International Affairs enrolled during the entire academic year and has an overall GPA of no less than 3.0.
 Ambassadors should present a professional appearance and attitude while serving the School.
 Applicants must be prepared to commit the time necessary to fulfill their ambassador responsibilities without jeopardizing their academic standing.
 Attendance at events and meetings is mandatory and must be made a top priority among other activities.
 Ambassadors are expected to be knowledgeable about the UGA campus and SPIA.

 Ambassadors serve to enhance the student experience, as well as bolster the School’s reputation with external constituencies, such as alumni, donors, and citizens of the local community.
 They assist with public relations and development efforts and events, which may include, but are not limited to, School ceremonies and lectures; departmental programs; fundraisers; student orientations and graduation; Board of Visitor meetings; and on and off-campus visits with alumni and friends of the School.